Full load

 Different means of transport offer differences in full loads

-Due to the wide range of transport standardizations, it is also necessary to take a look at the means of transport, as there are certain differences here for full truck loads.
+Due to the wide range of transport standardizations, it is also necessary to take a look at the means of transport, as there are certain differences here for full loads.
 The most important distinctions are shown below:

-• Full truck loads (FTL) are complete loads on trucks that are used in traditional truck transportation.
+• Full Truck Loads (FTL) are complete loads on trucks that are used in traditional truck transportation.
 Partial loads are not uncommon here in particular, although full loads can offer logistical advantages, especially if the right capacities are selected and subsequently filled.

 • Full Container Loads (FCL) are complete loads in container transport.
 Here, too, it is crucial that the capacities are filled appropriately.
 It is therefore particularly important during the planning stage to adapt the full load to the available quantities.